UNMigration/HTCDS/Guidance/README.md

 HTCDS is not intended to be a constraint and it would be normal for systems and services to expand upon the core model to meet other specific requirements.
 Indeed, innovations suggested by organizations around the core data model and encouraged and could be incorporated into the standard in the future.

-## CORE and EXTENDED
+## CORE Fields

-HTCDS separates Core and Extended fields.
-Core fields are those normally considered a minimum requirement of a case management system.
+HTCDS separates CORE from other fields.
+CORE fields are those normally considered a minimum requirement of a case management system.
 Other fields are a part of the Extended standard and are optional.
-Download the [reference](https://github.com/UNMigration/HTCDS/raw/master/HTCDS%20Field%20Standards.ods) to see the fields marked as "Core".
+Download the [reference](https://github.com/UNMigration/HTCDS/raw/master/HTCDS%20Field%20Standards.ods) to see the fields marked as CORE.